avillela/otel-target-allocator-talk/README.md

 ### 3a - Kubernetes Deployment (Collector stdout only)

 > 🚨 This step deploys resources to send telemetry to the OTel Collector's sdout only.
-If you want to send telemetry to [ServiceNow Cloud Observability (formerly known as Lightstep)](https://www.servicenow.com/products/observability.html), you'll need to skip this step and follow [Step 3b](#3b--kubernetes-deployment-servicenow-cloud-observability-backend) instead.
+If you want to send telemetry to [Dynatrace](https://dt-url.net/dt-trial) or [ServiceNow Cloud Observability (formerly known as Lightstep)](https://www.servicenow.com/products/observability.html), you'll need to skip this step and follow [Step 3b](#3b--kubernetes-deployment-with-dynatrace-backend) or [Step 3c](#3c--kubernetes-deployment-with-servicenow-cloud-observability-backend), respectively, instead.

 Now you are ready to deploy the Kubernetes resources